 Depending on the specialty rural rotations at CHI Health may also be available.
 The shortages in physicians reflect a decrease in students from rural areas who are enrolled in medical school.

-The Office of Diversity, Inclusion & Belonging (ODIB) Native American Initiative (Health Prep Program) is designed to increase awareness and motivation for health careers among the Native American population in Nebraska and neighboring states.
+The Office of Diversity, Inclusion & Belonging (ODIB) SCOPE Program is designed to increase awareness and motivation for health careers among underrepresented in medicine, rural, poverty-stricken communities, and first-generation students in Nebraska and other states.